-To guard against instances in which an analytic data element, such as TOTCHG, is missing for all observations in a NIS hospital, we recommend adding the NOMCAR option to PROC SURVEYMEANS.
+To guard against instances in which an analytic data element, such as TOTCHG, is missing for all observations in a KID hospital, we recommend adding the NOMCAR option to PROC SURVEYMEANS.
 SAS Example 2 is the recommended modification to the SAS code provided on page 10 of HCUP Methods Series Report #2015-09 Calculating Nationwide Inpatient Sample (NIS) Variances for Data Years 2011 and Earlier.
-The recommendations also apply to the NIS for data years 2011 and earlier.
+The recommendations also apply to the KID for all data years.